cwinpy/cwinpy/paper/paper.md

 # Summary

-Continuous quasi-monochromatic gravitational-waves are expected to be emitted from non-axisymmetric rapidly rotating neutron stars (see, e.g.\ @2022arXiv220606447R for a review).
+Continuous quasi-monochromatic gravitational-waves are expected to be emitted from non-axisymmetric rapidly rotating neutron stars [see, e.g., @2022arXiv220606447R for a review].
 There are thought to be on the order of $10^8 - 10^9$ neutron stars within the Milky Way [@2010A&A510A23S].
 At the time of writing, around 3000 such stars, have been found through electromagnetic (primarily radio) observations of their highly regular pulsing profiles [@ATNF].
 These are known as pulsars.
 A